drstearns/tutorials/src/http/index.md

 ![http get request format](img/req-get.png)

-HTTP requests are just plain text, so you can easily read and type them.
+HTTP 1.1 requests are just plain text, so you can easily read and type them.
 The first line (simply called the "request line") contains the **method**, **resource path** (which we already discussed [earlier](#secresourcepath)), and requested **protocol version**.

 ### Methods and Resources

-The core philosophy of HTTP is that clients invoke methods on resources.
+The core philosophy of HTTP is that clients invoke _methods_ on _resources_.
 The resource is the object and the method is the verb.
 Or to put it another way, the resource path identifies a thing the server can manage, and the method specifies an action the server should take on that resource.

 There are several methods defined in the HTTP standard, and the most commonly-used are as follows: